-Jennifer Gilbert Asher studied landscape architecture after a 12-year career as a documentary producer.
-Her travels exposed her to extraordinary architecture, art and landscapes throughout the world.
+Jennifer Gilbert Asher studied landscape architecture after a career as a documentary producer.
 As a landscape designer, she spent years using nature as her palette, creating sculpture in the form of a garden.
-Today, Asher’s abstract sculpture expresses concepts relating to rebirth, renewal, and transition and she is fascinated by the impact of bold clean forms set amidst the unrestrained beauty and chaos of nature.
-Asher was raised in San Francisco, is a graduate of UC Berkeley and currently resides in Los Angeles.
+Today, Asher’s abstract sculpture expresses concepts of rebirth, renewal, and transition.
+She is fascinated by the impact of bold, clean forms juxtaposed in the ephemeral and unrestrained chaos of nature.
+Asher was raised just outside of San Francisco in Marin County, and is a graduate of UC Berkeley.
+She currently works and resides in Los Angeles.

 Mario Lopez, a trained architect in his native Guadalajara, is an accomplished metal artist.
 As a young man, he developed a curiosity for the relationship between architecture, art and the environment.
 After graduating from the University Centre of Art, Architecture and Design (Centro Universitario de Arte, Arquitectura y Diseño), he soon began to explore the use of metal as an art form.
 Lopez currently works and resides in Los Angeles.